Short-dated euro zone yields touch highest since March

 Analysts said Wednesday's trading in euro zone government bonds could be calmer than usual given the Fed's rate decision arrives after the market close and ahead of the ECB.

-Italy's 10-year yield IT10YT=RR was little changed at 4.065%, meaning the closely-watched yield gap between Italian and German 10-year yields DE10IT10=RR stood at 163 bps, in close proximity to its tightest level since April 2022 at 158 bps.
+Italy's 10-year yield IT10YT=RR was up 3 bps at 4.10%, meaning the closely-watched yield gap between Italian and German 10-year yields DE10IT10=RR tightened to around 160 bps, not far from its tightest level since April 2022 at 158 bps.

-Yields in Britain were also steady but the two-year yield GB2YT=RR briefly rose to its highest level in 15 years after unexpectedly strong labour market data on Tuesday raised expectations for further tightening from the Bank of England.
+Yields in Britain steadied but the two-year yield GB2YT=RR briefly rose to its highest level in 15 years after unexpectedly strong labour market data on Tuesday raised expectations for further tightening from the Bank of England.

 ((Samuel.Indyk@thomsonreuters.com;))